The ODE/IM Correspondence between $C(2)^{(2)}$-type Linear Problems and 2d $\mathcal{N}=1$ SCFT: Introduction

 On the other hand, a supersymmetric affine Toda type formulation of the ODE side was developed in \cite{ito2022a}, where $\mathcal{N} = 1$ supersymmetric affine Toda field equations associated with affine Lie superalgebras with purely odd simple roots were constructed together with the corresponding linear problems.
 In particular, the $C (2)^{(2)} = \mathfrak{osp} (2 | 2)^{(2)}$ case provides the supersymmetric sinh-Gordon equation and leads, after taking the conformal limit, to the ODE relevant to the $\mathcal{N} = 1$ superconformal theory.

 On the SCFT side, the integrable structure of 2d $\mathcal{N} = 1$ superconformal field theory has been studied from the viewpoint of the super-KdV hierarchy and related quantum inverse scattering constructions \cite{kulish2004,kulish2005,mathieu1990,yamanaka1988,alfimov2015,chistyakova2022}.
-These works clarify the structure of local and non-local IoMs in SCFT, and provide the natural IM counterpart of the supersymmetric ODE data.
+These works clarify the structure of local and semi-local IoMs in SCFT, and provide the natural IM counterpart of the supersymmetric ODE data.

 Taken together, these developments strongly suggest a supersymmetric ODE/IM correspondence.
-However, a direct comparison based on the diagonalization of the full $C (2)^{(2)}$-type linear problem and the explicit NS sector eigenvalues of local IoMs has remained incomplete.
-In the present paper, we address this problem by diagonalizing the $C (2)^{(2)}$-type linear problem without taking the bosonic limit, computing the resulting local WKB periods, and comparing them with the NS sector eigenvalues of local IoMs in the $\mathcal{N} = 1$ SCFT up to sixth order.
+However, a direct comparison based on the diagonalization of the full $C (2)^{(2)}$-type linear problem and the explicit NS-sector eigenvalues of local IoMs has remained incomplete.
+In the present paper, we address this problem by diagonalizing the $C (2)^{(2)}$-type linear problem without taking the bosonic limit, computing the resulting local WKB periods, and comparing them with the NS-sector eigenvalues of local IoMs in the $\mathcal{N} = 1$ SCFT up to sixth order.

 This paper is organized as follows.
 In Section~\ref{sec:super-Toda}, we review the $\mathcal{N} = 1$ supersymmetric affine Toda field equations following \cite{ito2022a}, and formulate the corresponding linear problem without taking the bosonic limit.
 We then introduce the associated linear problem by taking the conformal and light-cone limits of the supersymmetric affine Toda equation.
 In Section~\ref{sec:linear_problem}, we specialize to the $C (2)^{(2)}$ case, explicitly diagonalize the linear problem, and compute the corresponding WKB periods.
 In Section~\ref{sec:SCFT}, we review the $\mathcal{N} = 1$ superconformal field theory.
 We then present the free-field realization of the super-Virasoro algebra and compute the eigenvalues of the IoMs on the cylinder.
 Finally, in Section~\ref{sec:ODE/IM}, we compare the WKB periods with the eigenvalues of the IoMs on the cylinder and verify the ODE/IM correspondence.
 In Appendix~\ref{sec:higher_WKB}, we list higher-order WKB periods.
 In Appendix~\ref{sec:conf_map}, we derive normal ordering formulae on the cylinder, in particular for anti-periodic operators, and present several illustrative examples of zero mode computations.